 The Rural Area Chapter (Chapter 7) of the Comprehensive Plan designates these parcels for Rural Area land use.
 The intent of the Rural Area designation is to allow uses that preserve and protect agricultural, forestal, open space, and natural, historic and scenic resources; and also to allow residential uses at a density of up to 0.5 acres per dwelling unit.
-The proposed veterinary use aligns with the Rural Area's intent for crossroads communities to provide support services and opportunities to engage in community life (Objective 5).
-For many of our friends and neighbors, their pets are members of their families.
-Having local care for these family members is an ideal support service and a truly viable aspect of community life.
+The proposed catering kitchen use aligns with the Rural Area's intent for crossroads communities to provide support services and opportunities to engage in community life (Objective 5).